- Inform the student of your obligation to report the incident.

 What you can say

-If you believe a student may be about to disclose a sexual assault
+If you believe a student may be about to disclose an interpersonal violence incident

-During a conversation, you may become aware that a student is going to disclose a sexual assault.
+During a conversation, you may become aware that a student is going to disclose an interpersonal violence incident.
 To allow that student the option of maintaining anonymity, tell the student about confidential resources before they continue.
 You might say:

-“It sounds like whatever happened is really affecting you.
-While I want to listen and support you, I also want you to understand that there are certain things students tell me that I have to report to the university.
-These include reports of sexual assault and intimate partner violence.
-I’m very sorry if any of these things have happened to you, and I want to be here for you.
-But, if you want to remain anonymous, you might want to talk instead to a confidential resource in our counseling center, sexual assault prevention office or health center.”
+“It sounds like something is really affecting you.
+While I want to listen, I also need to explain that there are certain things students tell me that I have to report to the university.
+These include reports of sexual assault, stalking and intimate partner violence.
+I want to support you, but in order to remain anonymous, you can instead talk to a confidential resource in our counseling center, sexual assault and relationship violence prevention office or health center.”

-If a student has disclosed a sexual assault
+If a student has disclosed an interpersonal violence incident

-When a student tells you they have been sexually assaulted, you should listen without passing judgment, tell the student you’re required to report the assault and refer them to resources that can help.
+When a student tells you they have been sexually assaulted, stalked or experienced relationship violence, you should listen without passing judgment, tell the student you’re required to report the incident and refer them to resources that can help.
 Some phrases to use are:

-- “I know that was really difficult for you to share.
+- “I know that was really difficult to share.
 Thank you for sharing with me.”

-- “I want to support you, but I want you to understand that as an employee, I have a responsibility to report incidents like that to the university so that they can help protect you and our campus community.”
+- “I need to explain that as an employee, I have a responsibility to report incidents like this to the university so that they can help protect you and our campus community.”

-If the student is interested in seeking help from campus resources, offer to let the them use your office phone to call, or walk with them to the office of their choice.
+If the student is interested in seeking help from campus resources, offer to let them use your office phone to call, or walk with them to the office of their choice.
 If the student doesn’t want to visit one of those offices, offer them a flier, contact card or simply the office phone number.
-Either way, you are obligated to report the assault.
+Either way, you are obligated to report the incident.
+If you are unsure about how to report the incident, you may call Equal Opportunity Programs at 803-777-3854 or Sexual Assault and Violence Intervention & Prevention at 803-777-8248 for assistance with this process.